Title & Showtimes

 Student Biographies

-Conner Smith (Director - "Uh-Oh") has been involved in theatre for three years.
-Some of his previous roles include Gaston (Beauty and The Beast) and Pilate (Jesus Christ Superstar) He also previously co-directed a production of Beauty and The Beast.
-He's hopeful he will find more directing opportunities.
+Conner Smith (Paul) has been involved in theatre for 3 years.
+Some of his previous roles include Gaston (Beauty and The Beast), Pilate (Jesus Christ Superstar), and Nigel (Something's Afoot).
+He recently directed a segment of GCC’s Production of Love/Sick.
+He's currently finishing his associate in Musical Theatre.

 Faculty and Staff Biographies